 Song facts: Birthday

-Paul arrived early in the morning at Abbey Road to work on a guitar piece; then the other Beatles arrived later and started jamming with Paul and the track just grew out of that.
+Paul arrived early in the morning at Abbey Road to work on a guitar piece; the other Beatles showed up later and started jamming with Paul, and the track just grew out of that.

 20 takes of the song were recorded, with take 19 chosen as the best.
-Pattie Boyd and Yoko Ono sang backing vocals and Beatles' friend and road manager Mal Evans joined in providing hand claps.
+Pattie Boyd and Yoko Ono sang backing vocals, while Beatle friend and road manager Mal Evans joined in providing hand claps.

 - Paul McCartney – lead vocal, piano, lead guitar, handclaps